 A military coup has thrown Myanmar into a battlefield with women at the vanguard.
 Undeterred by soldiers slaughtering protesters in the streets of Yangon, the struggle for democracy continues.

 For the last 50 years, the military has been the authority of influence in Myanmar - also known as Burma.
 In spite of the democratic development during the past decade, the military has lingered on to power.

-The military’s patriarchal and conservative values prevent women from reaching too high in the societal ranks.
+The military's patriarchal and conservative values prevent women from reaching too high in the societal ranks.
 The 2008 constitution of Myanmar even establishes women to be unsuitable for certain positions in society.
-In the UNDP’s Gender Inequality Index, Myanmar ranks 118 of 162, just ahead of Venezuela.
+In the UNDP's Gender Inequality Index, Myanmar ranks 118 or 162, just ahead of Venezuela.